dukhochung/ASQdata/README.md

 # create_manifest_from_fastq.py USAGE
-create_manifest_from_fastq.py: creates a manifest file from raw illumina fastq files (paired or single end), which is needed for qiime2 data import step (.qza file)
+The script is an automation of importing “Fastq manifest” formats (Importing data tutorial, https://docs.qiime2.org/2018.8/tutorials/importing/) create_manifest_from_fastq.py: creates a manifest file from raw illumina fastq files (paired or single end), which is needed for qiime2 data import step (.qza file)